vykintasmak/vyper-nft-example/README.md

 Here `functionName` corresponds to the same function name as in the contract, for example `balanceOf`. `contract-address` is the address of previously deployed contract. `your-account-id` is the brownie account you are using to interact with the blockchain. `additional-variables` can be one or more variables that are required for function execution, for example `balanceOf(_owner: address)` requires you to provide the address of the wallet.
 ### Acknowledgements
 The ERC721_OpenSea.vy contract code was originally written by: Ryuya Nakamura (@nrryuya), Thiwakon Mezenen (@ThiwakonPB) and Anutorn Ravisitikiat(BeatMil).

+Ping me on [Twitter](https://twitter.com/@vykintasm) if you have any suggestions or issues.